 Insulation is a great way to protect your business, your employees and your bottom line.
 Insulate water heaters and supply pipes to avoid wasting energy and money.
 Well-insulated pipes and fire sprinkler systems can also prevent costly water damage if they freeze and burst.
 Ceiling and wall insulation can lower monthly utility bills and keep everyone comfy.

 Seal Your Windows and Doors and Save Energy

 Don’t let drafts ruin your day.
 Ensure that windows and doors are closed, properly caulked and not cracked or broken.
 Something as small as a little weather-stripping can go a long way toward keeping your interior draft-free and cozy.

-Do you plan on having outdoor holiday light displays at your business?
-Save energy by using a lighting timer to shut them off during the day.
-Use LED holiday lights, which consume 99% less energy than traditional lights.
+Do you plan on having holiday lights on display at your business?
+Will you be hosting a holiday party event for your customers?
+Save on your electric bill by using a lighting timer to turn off lights during the day.
+Use LED holiday lights, which consume 99 percent less energy than traditional lights.
 Stay timely and take your light displays down right after the holidays.

-Staying on top of routine maintenance around your business can help you save money in the long run.
-Ensure that your heating and ventilation systems are well-maintained and finely tuned.
-Keep ducts clean and replace filters.
+Staying on top of routine maintenance around your business can help business owners save a lot of energy in the long run.
+Ensure that your heating and air conditioning systems are well-maintained and finely-tuned.
+Keep ducts clean and replace air filters regularly.

 The best way to save money during the cold months is to prepare for it.
 Winterizing your business gives you a head start when Mother Nature comes calling.
 And being proactive is the best way to protect your business, your employees and your customers.
 While you’re making preparations for your business’ winter operations, take time and reach out to your American Family Insurance agent.
 Be sure to learn about the discounts available for commercial customers.
 You may be able to save even more cash.